ssali90/simple-php-Shopping-Cart/README.md

 1. Add and calculate the taxes
 2. look for security loop holes
 3. Make cart much more flexible
-4. Gain more followers on github :-)
+4. Gain a follower on github :-)